marcosviniciuszz/marcosviniciuszz/README.md

 ## Hi there 👋

-- 🔭 Currently I'm working mainly with .NET but I'm studying Go
+- 🔭 Currently I'm working mainly with .NET and NodeJS
 - ⚡ Fun fact: I love FPS games and Formula 1

 ##